Exa

 Exa Ia

 The next model Exa Ia that came out in 1964 added a cocking lever.
 Pentacon continued its production after the last bits of the Ihagee had vanished.
-The Exa Ia was made for more than a decade and got largely spead in Eastern Germany.
+The Exa Ia was made for more than a decade and got largely spread in Eastern Germany.
 In the second half of the 1970s Pentacon decided to relaunch this camera as the model Exa Ib.
 The main change was the replacement of the Exakta bayonet mount with a Praktica screw mount.
 Along with this conversion the Exa Ib was equipped with an internal stop down mechanism for M42 lenses with automatic aperture.
 The third little advancement was a rewind crank adopted from the contemporary Praktica cameras.
 The rest of the camera and especially the shutter mechanism were more or less identical with the original Exa dating back to 1950.

 Exa Ib

 Despite its simplicity the Exa remained one of the most popular cameras in East-Germany.
 Not only that the camera was cheap – it also was one of the few cameras to be broadly available at all.
-Even in peripherical regions there was a chance to obtain one of these Exas at local photo stores.
+Even in peripheral regions there was a chance to obtain one of these Exas at local photo stores.
 This was almost impossible with the Prakticas.
 During 25 years from 1964 (the founding of Pentacon) and 1989 (the fall of the wall) more than 80% (!) of the single lens reflex cameras made in Eastern Germany went into export [cf. Jehmlich, Pentacon, 2009, p.
 179].
 Unlike the Prakticas the Exas mainly stayed on the domestic market.
 And since they kept their affordable price over all those years – this was by the way an ideological principle of the communist leadership – almost automatically the Exas remained an “evergreen”.

 Exa Ic